LynnChen1/LinyanChen/_pages/cv.md

 Service
 =====
-* Journal Reviewers for *Sustainable Development*, *Buildings*, *Environmental Engineering and Management Journal*, *Journal of Asian Architecture and Building Engineering*, *Water Science and Technology*, *Challenges in Sustainability*, *International Journal of Environmental Reserach and Public Health*.
+* Journal Reviewers for *Sustainable Development*, *Buildings*, *Environmental Engineering and Management Journal*, *Journal of Asian Architecture and Building Engineering*, *Water Science and Technology*, *Challenges in Sustainability*, *International Journal of Environmental Research and Public Health*.